-In a number of David Gemmell.
-In a number of his best-loved tales, the tension that erupts on the battlefield in such epic fashion, or in one-to-one combat featuring real personal hostility, has had its gestation over decades if not centuries, and this longevity adds extra narrative richness to his stories.
+In a number of David Gemmell's best-loved tales, the tension that erupts on the battlefield in such epic fashion, or in one-to-one combat featuring real personal hostility, has had its gestation over decades if not centuries, and this longevity adds extra narrative richness to his stories.
 Nothing helps a grudge to ripen like the passage of time!

-Another David Gemmell story that explores the relationship between father and daughter in the face of terrible secrets long concealed is the novella 'The Hawk Queen'.
+Another David Gemmell story that explores the relationship between father and daughter in the face of terrible secrets long concealed is the novella The Hawk Queen.
 Ironhand comes to Sigarni as a ghost, sharing the truth now that it is finally safe to do so and nurturing her in a leadership role as future queen.
 At long last, Sigarni will seize her birthright and lead her people into a brighter tomorrow.

-A century has past since the heroic defence of Dros Delnoch.
+A century has passed since the heroic defence of Dros Delnoch.
 Tenaka Khan is the estranged grandson of two leaders who were enemies: the Earl of Bronze and the invincible warlord Ulric.
 This contradiction, since it was the marriage of his parents in accordance with the terms of an uneasy truce between the old foes that led to his birth, means the poor man isn't really welcome anywhere.

 Of course, sins can linger unresolved for far longer than a century.
-The distance between sin and payoff is extended far longer in 'The Legend of Deathwalker'.
+The distance between sin and payoff is extended far longer in The Legend of Deathwalker.
 Druss the Legend, late in life, rides in search of the fabled Eyes of Alchazzar to help heal an old adversary.
 He's not alone in the quest for the Eyes: on the road he meets young general Talisman and the granddaughter of Chorin-Tsu, Zhusai.

 The existence of unresolved sins and feuds, often lingering for decades, centuries or even millennia are an integral and welcome feature of the writings of fantasy author David Gemmell.
 These provide a belated opportunity for justice to be done, and the longer the tensions and conflicts have been growing, the more powerful their resolution as the plot unfolds.